jas-sin82/d-y-collection-milestone-4/README.md

   14. In the root directory of the project create a Procfile by running command `touch Procfile`.

   15. Open the Procfile copy  web: `gunicorn david_yenny_collection.wsgi:application`.

+  16. Login to Heroku using the `heroku login -i` command.

+  17. Enter the following command to set DISABLE_COLLECTSTATIC:

+        `heroku config:set DISABLE_COLLECTSTATIC=1 --app app-name`

+  18. In the settings.py file add the Heroku app the list of allowed hosts.
+Also add in localhost to ensure the app still works in Gitpod.

+      `ALLOWED_HOSTS = ['app-name.herokuapp.com', 'localhost']`

+  19. Commit & push to GitHub.

+  20. Initialise the Heroku repository using command:

+       `heroku git:remote -a app-name`.

+  21. In Heroku on the Deploy tab select GitHub as Deployment method.

+  22. Search for respository and click Connect.

+  23. Click Enable Automatic Deploys.

+  24. Create a new Django secret key using the [Django Secret Key Generator](https://miniwebtool.com/django-secret-key-generator/) website.

+  25. In Heroku under the Settings tab create a new Config Var with a key name of SECRET_KEY with the value set to the key generated in the previous step.

+  26. To ensure the Heroku app picks up this key add the following to the settings.py file:

+      `SECRET_KEY = os.environ.get('SECRET_KEY', '')`

+  27. Commit the changes to Github.
+Heroku should pickup the changes from Github and deploy the site to app-name.herokuapp.com.